superszv07/CBVR/README.md

 Evaluate the retrieval system's performance using precision and recall metrics.
 Precision measures the proportion of retrieved videos that are relevant.
-Recall measures the proportion of relevant videos that are retrieved.
+Recall measures the proportion of relevant videos that are retrieved

-Future Work
+# Future Work

  Fine-tuning ResNet-50: Experiment with fine-tuning the ResNet-50 model on the UCF101 dataset to improve feature extraction.
-Hybrid Retrieval: Combine content-based retrieval with text-based retrieval for more comprehensive search.
-Real-time Retrieval: Optimize the system for real-time video retrieval applications.
+ Hybrid Retrieval: Combine content-based retrieval with text-based retrieval for more comprehensive search. time Retrieval: Optimize the system for real-time video retrieval applications.
  User Feedback Integration: Incorporate user feedback to refine the retrieval system's recommendations.